 The world is full of fabulous places to explore.
 This year, why not consider visiting a lesser-known destination.
 Why visit the most Instagrammable spots, which will be crowded with tourists, when you can visit under-appreciated places that will have far fewer crowds.

-It is time to pack your bag and put these three overlooked destinations on your travel radar for 2020.
+It is time to pack your bag and put these three overlooked destinations on your travel radar.

 The large island of Sardinia is located off the coast of Italy on the western side of the Mediterranean Sea.
 While the 1,200 miles of coastline with sandy beaches and remarkably clear water certainly attracts sunbathers, there is more to do on the island than just swim in the ocean.